SubZane/flyPanels/README.md

 #### 3.0.0
 * New modular approach.
 Both the search and treemenu are now separate scripts that need to be incluced if needed.
 * Sizing adjusted from pixel sizing to viewport sizing for a more responsive approach.
 Markup and CSS Changed.
+* The panel widths are now possible to adjust depending on screen size using media queries.
+Default it uses the breakpoints defined by Bootstrap.

 #### 2.0.6
 * Fix: Adjustments to animations en environment.